-For this reason, dog clippers are an essential tool if you want to groom your pet at home.
+Dog clippers are an essential tool if you want to groom your pet at home.
 Unfortunately, not all clippers are up to the job!

-My top pick for a professional dog clipper is the Andis UltraEdge AGC 23275.
+Our top pick for a dog clipper is the Andis UltraEdge AGC 23275.
 It’s a two-speed model with settings for 3400 and 4400 SPM.
-It also comes with a detachable blade for easy changing, a 14’ heavy duty cord and a locking switch to avoid accidentally turning it off.
+It also comes with a detachable blade for easy changing, a 14’ heavy-duty cord, and a locking switch to avoid accidentally turning it off.

 It’s also compatible with all CeramicEdge, UltraEdge and ShowEdge blades – and even works with Oster’s A-5 blades.
 If you combine it with the included #10 blade, it’s great at getting rid of matted fur.

-One of the best features of the Andis 23275 is how quiet it is when in operation.
-It’s not silent, but it’s quieter than you would expect from a clipper with such a powerful motor.
+One of our favorite features of the Andis 23275 is how quiet it is when in operation.
+It’s not silent, but we found it to be quieter than you would expect from a clipper with such a powerful motor.
 This makes it suitable for dogs that are wary of loud noises.

 There are a few downsides to this model though.
 It’s heavier than the SMC range produced by Andis, which is something to keep in mind if you want to use it for extended grooming sessions (read our Andis dog clippers page for more information).

 The 23275 is designed to keep cool even during prolonged operation.
 Instead of vents and fans, which can become clogged, the Andis has a “smart” design so it doesn’t get too hot.
-This is despite the powerful motor that can quickly cut thick hair, including coats such as those found on poodles or spaniels (we also have a page dedicated to clippers for poodles).
+This is despite the powerful motor that can quickly cut thick hair, including coats such as those found on poodles or spaniels.

-Even with this design, the blade gets hot when in operation though.
+Even with this design, we found that the blade gets hot when in operation though.
 This is unavoidable with powerful clippers, but means you’ll need to have some cold water or cooling spray on hand to occasionally cool the blade.
 Fortunately, the detachable blade design makes this quick and easy.

-Despite these minor drawbacks, the Andis 23275 is an excellent choice for grooming almost any breed.
-It’s powerful, easy to use and relatively quiet when in use.
+Despite these minor drawbacks, we think the Andis 23275 is an excellent choice for grooming almost any breed.
+It’s powerful, easy to use, and relatively quiet when in use.
 If you want a professional-standard animal clipper for shaving or grooming almost any dog, it’s a great option.

 Note: A bonus is that this model is available in several colors.
 These include blue, burgundy, green, orange, pink and purple.